What is Liquidation?

 1. The system will cancel all open orders of this contract;

 2. The long and short positions will be filled with that of the same contract (self-trade)

-3. If the margin ratio is still less than 0, all the position will be liquidated.
+3. If the margin ratio is still higher than 100%, all the position will be liquidated.

 Assume liquidation is trigged when the adjustment factor of a user’s position is greater than tier 1:

 1. The system will cancel all open orders of this contract;